 Buy A T-Shirt From The School Where You Want To Attend

-This one might sound borderline crazy, but trust us, it’s a great tip.
-If you are having trouble motivating when you want to study for the LSAT, put that shirt on and look in the mirror.
+This one might sound borderline crazy, but trust me, it’s a great tip.
+If you are having trouble getting motivated when you want to study for the LSAT, put on that shirt and look in the mirror.
 Think about how great it’ll be if you get in there.

 Exercise and Sleep Well